MansoorMajeed/esc.sh/content/posts/2020/2020-04-25-setting-up-a-git-http-server-with-nginx.md

 By default the service that is used for git push (receivepack) is disabled, meaning you won't be able to push to the repository via http.
 Let's enable that

-Navigate to your repository `/srv/git/repo1` and edit the file `config` in your favourite text editor (I mean vim.
-If you prefer emacs, stop reading and go somewhere else.
-If you prefer nano, you can stay ;) )
+Navigate to your repository `/srv/git/repo1` and edit the file `config` in your favourite text editor

-Add the following entry to the /`srv/git/repo1/config` file
+Add the following entry to the `/srv/git/repo1/config` file

 ```text
 [http]